zkniebel/SitecoreUML/Documentation/getting-started/how-it-works.md

 * Sitecore Module
 * StarUML Extension

 The primary feature of the Sitecore Module is the SitecoreUML service.
 SitecoreUML uses this service in order to deploy templates to and request template data from Sitecore.
-There are some additional features, as well, which you can read about in the [JSON Tools](/JSON Tools)
+There are some additional features, as described in the chapter on [JSON Tools](/JSON Tools), however they are typically for more advanced users looking to customize or extend SitecoreUML.

 ![](/assets/ImportExportArchitecture.png)